 But lawmakers say the military’s ongoing challenges have moved a lethargic Congress to quickly move through a series of appropriations, with a goal of passing a full budget bill by the end of the year — a likely extension of current funding levels notwithstanding.

 Rep. Mac Thornberry, R-Texas, said Sept.
 6 at the Defense News Conference in Arlington, Virginia that he anticipates Congress will pass a continuing resolution “at least until December” to fund the government beyond Sept.
 30, the end of the fiscal year.

 “I cannot hide the fact that I am disheartened by this state of affairs,” said the chairman of the House Armed Services Committee.
 “I think a CR is a mistake, and I regret very much we are in a position where it seems … the best option.”

 Two recent major accidents involving Navy ships, a fighter pilot shortage across the Air Force and an uptick in North Korean missile tests have “awakened the American people … that they don’t want to see this continue,” he said

-Grover Norquist, the Pentagon’s comptroller and chief financial officer, did not mince words when describing the “corrosive” effects on the U.S. military after nearly 10 years of dealing with continuing resolutions.
+David Norquist, the Pentagon’s comptroller and chief financial officer, did not mince words when describing the “corrosive” effects on the U.S. military after nearly 10 years of dealing with continuing resolutions.

 “Under a CR, readiness and operational costs are unrecoverable,” he said at the conference.
 “The longer a CR lasts, the more damage” it does, he added.